Areas of Interest & Expertise

 Publications and other writings

-- Srinivasan, R (In press).
+- Srinivasan, R (2021).
 Teacher Educator Professionalism in India.
 In Alexander Wiseman and Preeti Kumar (Eds).
 Building Teacher Quality in India: Examining Policy Frameworks and Implementation Outcomes.
 (International Perspective on Education and Society Series).
 Emerald Publishing

 - Srinivasan, R (2021).
 The Courage to Teach: Going beyond the Constraints of Contexts.
 In Teachers for an Inclusive Society.
 University Practice Connect.
 Azim Premji University.